dreamcatcher-tech/network/website/docs/User_Dictionary/Origin (Object).md

-The general term for an Object which has previously been Forked, used when referring to itself relative to its Branch.
+The original Object from which the Pull Request is created.